-For more detailed information on endpoint references, see Developing Artix Applications in C++, or Developing Artix Applications with JAX-RPC.
+For more detailed information on endpoint references, see Developing Artix Applications in C++.

 Accessing Artix Services

 Artix includes WSDL contracts for all of the services that it ships (for example, the locator and session manager).
 This section shows the default configuration provided for these services.